 - Are you someone who always uses a cookbook?
 Buy a cookbook holder from a kitchen store or online—it will make your life easier.

-- Try turning a metal magazine holder on its side and sliding into your kitchen drawer to stop items from jamming up your drawer.
+- Try turning a metal magazine holder on its side and sliding it into your kitchen drawer to stop items from jamming up your drawer.

 - De-clutter your kitchen at least once every six months.
 Donate pots and pans you don’t use.
 Throw out ingredients you’ve never touched.